 Derek Chollet, a former U.S. diplomat and now Vice President of the German Marshall Fund put it bluntly: Trump represents the politics of the late radical-Republican Senator Jesse Helms (anti-globalization, anti-international law and anti-UN), but the political delivery and style of Hugo Chávez (constantly saying controversial things, insulting others, weak on the facts, and providing laughter through a variety of sources).
 Jesse Helms, as extreme as he may have been viewed, displayed articulation, politeness, graciousness, and got others to like him personally even if one staunchly disagreed with his politics.
 Trump continues to remain disliked by those of all political stripes, but like Chávez, is a showman and the talk of the town.

 Venezuela’s former President had strong populist support and his socialist authoritarianism survived scandal after scandal.
 The wave of MAGA hats and large crowds after controversial Trump soundbites, tweets, letters, and actions display an identical persona to Hugo Chávez’s supporters.
-Many, if not most Trump allies do support building a wall (including using national emergency), a trade war, massive tax cuts, pulverizing Obamacare, and banning citizens from Iran, Syria, and other Muslim countries.
+Many, if not most Trump allies do support building a wall (including using national emergency), a trade war, massive tax cuts, pulverizing Obamacare, and banning citizens from Iran, Syria, and other Muslim-majority countries.
 The strength of Trump’s own cult of personality is reflected by the almost-yesterday history of the Republican Party advocating for limited government and labeling President Obama as a socialist, a line repeated over and over by Fox News, other conservative media outlets, and conservative political commentators.
 Both Trump and his base (much of whom were part of the Tea Party movement) have now embraced the virtues of overbearing government the GOP once feared so much they organized incessantly to flip both chambers of Congress to gridlock the last President.
 Roughly two years in, evidence points to Barack Obama executing a stronger approach to limited government, free-market capitalism, and fiscal conservatism than Donald Trump.
 Former President Ronald Reagan never made the government reductions Obama would ultimately make.

 Like Trump, Chávez put his closest friends and associates around him instead of competent bureaucrats.
 Many Trump Administration posts have been filled by Fox News alumni, Trump Organization employee Hope Hicks, Omarosa from the Apprentice, and his own daughter Ivanka and son-in-law Jared, to name a few.
 Trump has also allowed Rudy Giuliani, his personal attorney who is not in government, allegedly conduct shadow U.S. foreign policy (including the continued pursuit of the Bidens for impropriety) and use the force of government to help his own legal clients.